-Fistral beach, Newquay's best surf spot and curiously reminiscent of Australia's Bondi.
+Fistral beach, Newquay’s most popular surf spot and reminiscent of Australia’s Bondi.

-Young Newquay tourists experiencing Coasteering, north Cornwall, before returning to copious drinking.
+Young Newquay tourists experiencing Coasteering, before returning to the town to indulge in their favourite activity – copious drinking.

 Coasteering involves throwing yourself off high rocks into the sea, then climbing back up and doing it again further along the coast.
 Later the kids get busy with vodka-induced blackouts in Newquay clubs and pubs followed by a night of noise terrorism and vomit fundamentalism.